 London Met has more students of BAME descent that almost any other university in the UK.
 The BAME forum is a space for students who self-identify as from Black, Asian and Minority Ethnic backgrounds to come together, work together and be empowered.
 London Met Students' Union supports the NUS Black Students' Campaign

 For more information please contact Cynthia Edo on email@example.com

 The London Met disabled students forum is a space where students who self-identify as having a disability come to self-organise, be empowered and represent the interests of disabled students at London Met.

 For more please contatc our Disabled Students Officer Adenike Ojo on firstname.lastname@example.org

 London Met Students' Union supports the NUS Disabled Students Campaign

-LGBT+ (Lesbian, Gay, Bisexual and Trans+) Forum
+LGBTQIA+ (Lesbian, Gay, Bisexual and Trans+) Forum

 London Met Students' Union supports the NUS LGBT+ Campaign